 Nothing can dampen your enthusiasm for a summer in Phoenix like an air conditioner that doesn’t keep your home cool and comfortable.
 If you live in an area where conditions are hot and muggy for most of the year, like the Valley of the Sun, this is an even bigger problem.
 In addition to the rise in temperature, a malfunctioning unit allows the humidity to build up in your home, compounding the discomfort.
-In extreme cases, the moisture can damage your home’s interior and exterior, as well as reducing indoor air quality.
+In extreme cases, the moisture can damage your home’s interior and exterior, as well as reduce indoor air quality.
 A malfunctioning unit is more expensive to run as well since it is less efficient overall.

-In order to diagnose a problem with your outdoor AC unit, you need to understand how your central unit works.
+In order to diagnose a problem with your outdoor AC unit fan not spinning, you need to understand how your central unit works.
 Your home has something in common with the walls of your refrigerator.
-They both contain the cooler air that the AC unit blows into your home.
+They both contain the cooler air that the air conditioning unit blows into your home.
 Your outdoor air conditioning unit has two fans.
 The one on the inside of the unit blows cold air into the house.
 The one on the outside blows air across the coils to remove the heat from the air to cool it.
 When either of these fans is not functioning correctly, the efficiency of your unit is compromised.
 You may be wondering why your compressor fan is not running or why your condenser fan is not running.
 If the compressor fan is not working, you may not be getting power to the AC unit.
 If the condenser fan is not running, the motor may be the issue.

 It’s easy enough to figure out if the blades are not spinning on your ac unit.
 You can walk outside and listen for a humming sound to tell you that the blades are turning.
 You can also visually evaluate whether the fan is operating.
 If you hear the hum but don’t see the blades moving, you may have a capacitor problem.